 There’s a lot of awareness around depression these days.
-People talk more freely about it, there are antidepressant ads on television and radio, and, of course, there’s the internet where information on depression is bountiful.
-So how is it that a person might be suffering from depression but not recognize the symptoms of depression in themselves?
+People talk more freely about it, there are antidepressant ads on television and radio, and, of course, there’s the Internet where information on depression is bountiful.
+So how is it that a person could be suffering from depression but not recognize the symptoms of depression in themselves?

-What’s it like living with major depression?
+What’s it like living with major depressive disorder?
 Imagine not feeling joy in the things that used to make you happy.
-Having to live day-to-day feeling persistently sad.
+Having to live day-to-day feeling persistently sad or numb and hopeless.
 These are just some of the symptoms of major depression.
 Now think about living that way for decades.